luisjguedes/sui-move-docs-portfolio/README.md

 ## About This Portfolio

-This repository showcases my ability to create clear, comprehensive technical documentation for blockchain technology, specifically the Sui blockchain and Move programming language.
-As a Staff Technical Writer with 20+ years of experience, I've created this portfolio to demonstrate:
+This repository showcases the creation of clear, comprehensive technical documentation for blockchain technology, specifically the Sui blockchain and Move programming language.
+This portfolio demonstrates:

 - **Quick learning** of complex technical domains
 - **Developer-focused** documentation that enables action